mdjahidhasan009/DevOps_Note/AWS/aws_elb_and_asg.md

 your application is always available.

 It helps scale up when more capacity is needed and scale down during low usage to save costs, keeping the right number of servers running at all times.
+It's managed by AWS.

+An Auto Scaling Group is a component of the EC2 service.

 ### Auto Scaling Concepts
 - **Desired Capacity**: Target number of instances